 As many sailors navigate unfamiliar waters on their way south, it’s a good time to talk about ways to ease the stress of coastal cruising.
-After an leisurely round-trip Chesapeake-Bahamas cruise—including several hundred miles on the Intracoastal Waterway—Capt.
-Frank Lanier shared some of the following tips on stress-free ICW cruise (see Practical Sailor, May 2014):
+After a leisurely round-trip Chesapeake-Bahamas cruise—including several hundred miles on the Intracoastal Waterway—Capt.
+Frank Lanier shared some of the following tips on stress-free ICW cruising (see Practical Sailor, May 2014):

 “Get the most up-to-date ICW guidebooks and charts, and study them well in advance.
 When planning a trip down the ICW for my review of ICW cruising guides, I came up with a general timeline and lists of major stops I wanted to make along the way, but I let my day-to-day progress drive my schedule.
 I always planned out the next day’s run prior to heading out (typically the night before), which also gave me a chance to review the latest weather forecasts and its potential effects on travel plans.

 “When planning out the day’s run, I’d comb through the charts and guidebooks, noting things such as marina locations, possible anchorages, bridge opening or lock schedules, and potential ICW trouble spots.
 Knowing these things ahead of time helped generate both peace of mind and a more relaxing, enjoyable trip.

 “I also made contingency plans for anchorages or stopovers, in case I was delayed or (in some cases) made better than expected time and decided to push on a bit more.